Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Applications of Nonlocal Models in Life and Health Sciences

 with localized initial conditions for the species $u$ and boundary conditions $u_{x}(0,t) = 0$, $u\rightarrow 0$, $w_{x}(0,t) = 0$, and $w\rightarrow 0$ for $x\rightarrow \infty$ \cite{billingham2003}.
 Sometimes, this conversion technique can be applied to the nonlocal model with space-time nonlocality \cite{pal2019mbe}, e.g., the single species model considered in (\ref{NFBNM}).
 Along with travelling wave solutions, periodic travelling waves (or wavetrain) are also observed in local and nonlocal models, which are the periodic solutions of travelling waves.
 These travelling wave solutions also signify the migration of two or more sub-populations.

 The single species nonlocal model (\ref{BSPM}) in population dynamics was introduced by Britton \cite{britton1989, britton1990}, and it is an advanced version of the local FKPP model as it can be obtained by considering $\phi$ as the delta function.
 The nonlocal model (\ref{BSPM}) includes local aggregation that takes care of animal grouping for protective measures against predation, which could arise for many reasons, such as grassland herds, schools of fish or flocks of birds.
 Sometimes, species take time to move from one position to another.
-In this case, the nonlocal model (\ref{NFBNM}) containing a spatio-temporal average weighted toward the current time and position better fits these types of scenarios \cite{britton1990}.
+In this case, the nonlocal model (\ref{NFBNM}) containing a spatio-temporal average weighted toward the current time and position better fit these types of scenarios \cite{britton1990}.
 This nonlocal model accounts for the influence of past conditions on present ecological processes.

 Nonlocal interactions are important in multi-body systems because each body's behaviour is influenced by its nearby neighbours and bodies at a distance.
 Such interactions are common in a wide range of physical and biological systems, including granular materials, colloidal suspensions, and biomolecular systems.
 In the case of population biology, species sense their surroundings to make different decisions, called nonlocal sensing, and these happen on different scales \cite{eftimie2007, levine2000, mogilner1999}.
-This nonlocal sensing affects the spatial distributions of populations and leads to species aggregation, segregation, or complex patterns \cite{bastille2018, benhamou2014, martinez2020, potts2014}.
-Researchers have studied these kinds of biological problems mathematically by aggregation-diffusion equations (\ref{SSADE}) and (\ref{GADE}) for single- and multi-species models, respectively.
+The nonlocal sensing effect in population spatial distributions is modelled by the equations (\ref{SSADE}) and (\ref{GADE}) and leads to species aggregation, segregation, or complex patterns \cite{bastille2018, benhamou2014, martinez2020, potts2014}.
 In addition, the nonlocal multi-species advection-diffusion model (\ref{GADE}) can capture a wide variety of patterns \cite{giunta2021, potts2019}.
-These types of models have been applied to prey-predator interactions \cite{fagioli2019}, cell-sorting \cite{painter2015}, and animal territoriality \cite{potts2016}.
+These types of models have been applied to predator-prey interactions \cite{fagioli2019}, cell-sorting \cite{painter2015}, and animal territoriality \cite{potts2016}.
 Authors in \cite{giunta2021} showed that the inclusion of self-attractive terms causes oscillatory solutions for the two-species model, and a qualitative effect on patterns occurs due to a change in the width of the spatial average.